 Glen Abrams serves as Senior Director of Planning and Sustainable Communities at the Pennsylvania Horticultural Society (PHS) where he leads the development, management and delivery of high-quality programming around urban greening, community stewardship and sustainable practices.
-Prior to joining PHS, Mr. Abrams worked for the City of Philadelphia for over 14 years.
+Prior to joining PHS, Mr. Abrams worked for the City of Philadelphia.
 During his tenure at the Philadelphia Water Department, he was instrumental in the early demonstration projects and partnerships that established many of the green stormwater infrastructure initiatives that are now the cornerstone Philadelphia’s innovative and award winning Combined Sewer Overflow Long-Term Control Plan, “Green City, Clean Waters.”
 Mr. Abrams is recognized as a certified planner by the American Institute of Certified Planners and is a graduate in City and Regional Planning from the Ohio State University.
 He is a frequent speaker on green infrastructure and community engagement and has presented for the American Planning Association, American Society of Landscape Architects, American Rivers, U.S. Environmental Protection Agency, and the Pennsylvania Department of Conservation and Natural Resources, in addition to many other organizations.

 Susan Harris, Cerulean, LLC